 A service area in this location was proposed by Roadchef in 1994, but that plan was overthrown.
 Other sites around M5 J12 had been considered, and Bryant (Central) had a plan for a service area at M5 J11A rejected in 2001.

 One of Westmorland's key arguments for building a new service area was that the gap between Michaelwood services to the south and the end of the M50 was too far.
-The objectors pointed out that traffic would be unlikely to take that route, but the Highways Agency made the weak conclusion that the rules were valid regardless of whether anybody ever heads that way.
+The objectors pointed out that traffic would be unlikely to take that route, leading them to say that the proposal was "not needed", but the Highways Agency's position was that the rule stood, even if the route made no sense.

 The Highways Agency did raise concerns with the proposal's ambitious support for local produce, as they felt the service area was going to become a destination, and this was against the regulations at the time.

-Planning permission was granted in August 2011.
+Planning permission was granted in August 2011; it is unusual for a planned motorway service area to receive planning permission from the local authority.
 A judicial review was held in January 2012, led by neighbouring operators Welcome Break and Roadchef, who argued the environmental impacts had been underestimated.
-This appeal was thrown out; Mr Justice Bean backed Stroud District Council's planning approval after a two-day hearing.
+This appeal was thrown out after a two-day hearing.

 Construction on the southbound side began in June 2014, and this side eventually opened on 19 May 2015.